blackedout01/glfw-vk-template/README.md

 ```

 #### 4. Compile the program
 The build script compiles the program and links neccesary libaries.
-The output file is `a.out`.
-It also compiles the two default shader files into `bin/shaders`.
+The output file is `a.out`, which, for convenience of execution, is not stored in the `bin` directory.
+The script also compiles the two default shader files into `bin/shaders`.
 ```
 sh build.sh
 ```